isdrupter/busybotnet/README.md

 If you add an applet, please do credit the original author (even if it's you). <br>

 #### Contact
 Don't be shy!
-Feel free to write us at: busybotnet@gmx.com
+Feel free to write us at: ---- never mind, our email was suspended.
+You can message us here on github.